Crsarmv7l/Minicat/README.md

 Like my implementation with Radiolib, this version also suffers some bitshifts and shortening when making large transmissions.

-Please see here for discussion: https://github.com/jgromes/RadioLib/discussions/1138
+Please see here for discussion of that issue: https://github.com/jgromes/RadioLib/discussions/1138